Paperspace/gradient-utils/README.md

 It returns a dict with information about the tuning process.

-It can raise a `ConfigError` exception (with pertinent error message) if there's no connection to MongoDB.
+It can raise a `ConfigError` exception with message if there's no connection to MongoDB.

 **Note:** _You do not need to worry about setting your MongoDB version; it will be set within Paperspace infrastructure for hyperparameter tuning._